front-end-foundations/session3/2-float-nav/readme.md

 }
 ```

-In JavaScript parlance this is something akin to `routing`.
+In JavaScript parlance this is something akin to what is known as `routing`, but its not quite there yet.

+One of the big problems with what we've built might be termed _maintaining state_.
+If you refresh the browser while you are on the Reviews tab it reinitializes the page to show the Cuisines tab.

+To correct this we need to change the URL shown in the address bar of the browser to something unique.
+We would then use that information to make sure the appropriate content is shown.